Additive Invariants of Open Petri Nets: Decomposition Lemmas

 Note that $S+_{\tilde S} S = S$ because $h\colon \tilde S \to S$ is surjective.
 That the decoration of the composite is $P$ again is a straightforward application of the definition of composing open Petri nets. \end{proof}

 \begin{example} Consider the open Petri net depicted in Figure~\ref{fig:example-petri}.

 Applying the Lemma~\ref{lemma:decomp} this Petri net can be decomposed as where $\Ga_0$ is decorated with a transitionless Petri net and $\Ga_1, \Ga_2, \Ga_3$ are decorated with the atomic Petri nets.
-Since $\alpha$ and $\gamma$ both have one input arc and two output arcs, $\Ga_1$ and $\Ga_3$ are both decorated with the atomic Petri net $P_{1,2}$.
-On the other hand, $\beta$ has one input arc and one output arc $\Ga_2$ is decorated with the atomic Petri net $P_{1,1}$.
+Here, $\alpha$ has two input arcs and one output arc, so the atomic Petri net $P_{2,1}$ decorates $\Ga_1$; likewise, $\beta$ has one input arc and one output arc, so $P_{1,1}$ decorates $\Ga_2$; and $\gamma$ has one input arc and two output arcs, so $P_{1,2}$ decorates $\Ga_3$.
 The decomposition is depicted in Figure~\ref{fig:example-decomposition}. \end{example}